interstar/FSQuery-CLJ/README.md

 Working with the file-system is too verbose.
 Let's make it more like JQuery

+This is a port / adaptation of the Python library : [https://github.com/interstar/fsquery](https://github.com/interstar/fsquery)

 ## Usage

-We creat an FSQuery record using `make-fsquery` and the path as argument.
+We create an FSQuery record using `make-fsquery` and the path as argument.

 We can then attach various further predicates and modifiers to it.